-Perhaps just as revered as his film explorations are his cache of philosophical and academic ponderings of the medium.
-He is the author of numerous essays and eight books, including most notably What Philosophy Wants from Images (University of Chicago Press, 2018), Elegy for Theory (Harvard University Press, 2014), and his newest book An Education in Judgement: Hannah Arendt and the Humanities, which will be published in 2021.
+Better known for his philosophical and academic ponderings of the medium, he is the author of numerous essays and eight books, including most notably What Philosophy Wants from Images (University of Chicago Press, 2018), Elegy for Theory (Harvard University Press, 2014), The Virtual Life of Film (Harvard University Press, 2007), and his latest An Education in Judgement: Hannah Arendt and the Humanities, which will be published in 2021.

 About the Collection